Music

 Music Curriculum Intent

-Opportunities to perform in the classroom and in the wider community, including solos, duets, small ensembles and as part of our whole school.
+Children will have opportunities to perform in the classroom and in the wider community, including solos, duets, small ensembles and as part of our whole school.

 Music Curriculum Implementation

-At St John’s, we use the Kapow scheme of learning for music which takes a holistic approach to music, in which all the individual strands below are woven together to create engaging and enriching learning experiences:
+At St John’s, we use the Sing-Up scheme of learning for music which takes a holistic approach to music, in which all the individual strands below are woven together to create engaging and enriching learning experiences:

 -